6

 Evaluators’ access to the necessary evaluation materials (i.e. developer documents and TOE, etc.) is essential to successfully and effectively carry out the Evaluation Activities.

-The Activity Reports include the results of the evaluation carried out according to the Common Methodology for Information Technology Security Evaluation (CEM) of each Class.
+The Activity Reports include the results of the Common Criteria evaluation carried out according to the Common Methodology for Information Technology Security Evaluation (CEM) of each Class.
 There are 3 possible results: pass, fail, and inconclusive.
 The ARs are only sent to the Certification Body.

-The Observation Report includes the “inconclusive” and “fail” work units and an explicatory verdict paragraph, describing the evaluator's decision.
+The Observation Report includes the “inconclusive” and “fail” work units and an explicatory verdict paragraph describing the evaluator's decision.

 There are two types of Observation Reports: Fault Observation Report (ROE @OCSI) and Anomaly Observation Report (ROA@OCSI).
-When an exploitable vulnerability is discovered during the evaluation, a ROE is generated that includes recommendations on how to fix it.
-All TOE-related issues must be reported via an ROA, with the exception of exploitable vulnerabilities.
+When an exploitable vulnerability is discovered during the Common Criteria evaluation, a ROE is generated that includes recommendations on how to fix it.
+All TOE-related issues must be reported via a ROA, with the exception of exploitable vulnerabilities.
 ROAs are shared with the CB and the Sponsor simultaneously, while the ROEs are sent to the CB for review before being provided to the Sponsor.

-Depending on the National Scheme's or CBs own regulations, approximately 30 days after the approval of the ETR, the Certification Body issues a draft Certification Report (CR) which is sent to the Sponsor and the Test Laboratory to acquire confirmation.
+Depending on the National Scheme's or CBs own regulations, approximately 30 days after the approval of the ETR, the Certification Body issues a draft Certification Report (CR), which is sent to the Sponsor and the Test Laboratory to acquire confirmation.
 Once the draft is approved by both parties, CB issues the Certification Report in approximately thirty days, depending on the Nat scheme or CB.
 It’s essential to know that the issued CC Certificate applies exclusively to the specific version of the TOE in its evaluated configuration and claims that the level of protection requested has been accomplished.

 Agility is one of our unique values that makes CCLab different from other Testing Laboratories.
 During Common Criteria evaluation, we are in continuous communication with our clients, which allows them to react and amend deficiencies immediately.
 We use special agile methodologies and toolsets imported from software development in project management and customer development.
-Thanks to our advanced processes and diversified experiences we can deliver EAL4+ certifications within 4 months.
+Thanks to our advanced processes and diversified experiences, we can deliver EAL4+ certifications within 4 months.

 If you have more questions regarding the topic, do not hesitate to reach out for a free consultation.